ThreatResponse/aws_ir-api/README.md

 ## Preparation
 1. Create a role to associate with the privileges in this api ( incident-pony-role.json Coming soon. )
 2. Deploy that role.
 Allow lambda.amazonaws.com to assumerole.
+3. Update aws_ir-api/.chalice/config.json with the new role ARN.
+If this deployment is for Ephemeral Systems Incident-Pony do nothing.

 ```
 {